Thomas Massie: Tenure

 Massie was sworn in for the balance of Davis's term on November 13, 2012.
 He thus gained two months' seniority on the rest of the 2012 House freshman class.
 As a measure of how much the Cincinnati suburbs have dominated the district, he became the first congressman from the district's eastern portion in 45 years.

 Upon arriving in Congress he was assigned to serve on three committees: Transportation and Infrastructure, Oversight and Government Reform, and Science, Space and Technology.
 He later became chair of the Subcommittee on Technology and Innovation, replacing outgoing chair Ben Quayle.

-Massie broke from the majority of his party by opposing the reelection of Speaker of the House John Boehner, instead casting his vote for Justin Amash of Michigan.
+Massie broke from the majority of his party by opposing the reelection of Speaker of the House John Boehner, instead casting his vote for a fellow libertarian, Republican Justin Amash of Michigan.
 In May 2013, he voted against the Stolen Valor Act of 2013, which passed 390–3.
-In December 2013, he was the only congressman to vote against the Undetectable Firearms Act.
+In December 2013, he was the only congressman to vote against extending the 1988 Undetectable Firearms Act for another ten years.

 In March 2014, Massie voted against a bill to name Israel an American strategic partner.
 Massie voted no because the bill would have subsidized green energy companies in Israel.
 He said he would not support subsidies for American green energy companies, let alone foreign ones.
 The bill passed by a margin of 412–10, with 6 voting present.

 In May 2014, Massie objected to a voice vote to award golf star Jack Nicklaus a gold medal recognizing his "service to the nation", and demanded a roll call vote.
 The vote passed easily, 371–10.
 Through mid-June 2014, Massie had voted "no" at least 324 times in the 113th Congress – opposing one of every three measures that came to the House floor.
-Politico named him "Mr. No".
+Politico dubbed him "Mr. No".

+In 2015, Massie was the sole member of the House to vote "present" on the Joint Comprehensive Plan of Action, also known as the Iran nuclear agreement, citing Constitutional concerns that the treaties are not ratified by the House of Representatives and that he had no authority to vote for or against the nuclear deal.
+In November 2016, he voted against an extension of U.S. sanctions against Iran, the only member of the House to do so.